grompe/BTWTweak/patcher/readme.txt

-Grom PE's Better Than Wolves Total Conversion tweak mod v0.9l (Compatible with Better Than Wolves V4.8911+)
+Grom PE's Better Than Wolves Total Conversion tweak mod v0.9m (Compatible with Better Than Wolves V4.8911+)

 [********** Change Log ************]

+v0.9m (unreleased)

+- Fixed occasional severe hunger loss while climbing ladders and ropes as sometimes server thought it was continuous jumping.
+  Coincidentally, fixed sprint-jumping not exhausting player more than regular jumping, which made bunny hopping more efficient on food than simply sprinting.
+The hopping tactic to quickly and safely traverse the desert is much more costly now.

 v0.9l